networked-aframe/networked-aframe/readme.md

 - [Follow Hayden on Twitter](https://twitter.com/haydenlee37)
 - Hang out with the A-Frame community: [join the A-Frame Slack](https://aframevr-slack.herokuapp.com)
-- Let us know if you've made something with Networked A-Frame!
+- Let us know if you've made something with Networked-Aframe!
 We'd love to see it!

 Help and More Information